-Liquidity ratio = Net loans/Total deposits

-MgtEffi: Management efficiency measures bank's performance that help to measure how much efficient management of bank.
+Liquidity ratio = Net loans/Total deposits MgtEffi: Management efficiency measures bank's performance that help to measure how much efficient management of bank.
 The formula as follows;

-Management efficiency ratio = Earning assets/Total assets

-Assqua: Assets quality ratio refers the risk of bank when a large part of loans is remained default or uncover.
+Management efficiency ratio = Earning assets/Total assets Assqua: Assets quality ratio refers the risk of bank when a large part of loans is remained default or uncover.
 Default loans lessen bank's performance.
 For this reason, it tries to reduce default loans or change loans program patterns in particular financial years.

-Assets quality ratio = Non-performing loans/Total loan
+304 Assets quality ratio = Non-performing loans/Total loan

+305 22 OpEffi:

-OpEffi: The ratio refers how much expenditure is occurred than operating income to run smoothly operating activities that affect bank's performance.
-The formula as follows a) Introduction
+The ratio refers how much expenditure is occurred than operating income to run smoothly operating activities that affect bank's performance.
+The formula as follows

-Operating efficiency ratio = Operating expense/ Operating income
+308 Operating efficiency ratio = Operating expense/ Operating income IV.

-IV.
-Data Analysis, Results and Discussions
+309 23 Data Analysis, Results and Discussions a) Introduction

 This chapter presents the analysis of data, result and discussion the effect of capital adequacy on return on investments of commercial banks in Bangladesh.
 A linear regression model of return on investments as function of capital adequacy, liquidity, management efficiency, asset quality and operating efficiency was applied to examine the relationship between the variables.
+Operating efficiency ratio relatively high that is not expected in Bangladesh perspectives.